Country of origin: Iran

 After the sale, Akradi was resolute on making his own gym a reality.
 He liquidated all his personal assets and opened a 27,000-square foot club in a Brooklyn Park, Minnesota, location where three other clubs had already failed.
 Akradi set a goal to sell 2,700 memberships in a year and he made it with 2,702.

 Life Time Fitness has 138 locations in 38 markets, including the U.S. and Canada, plus nutritional products, a healthy lifestyle magazine called Experience Life, athletic events, full-service spas and cafes, personal training, health education, and corporate wellness programs.
-The company’s success attracted attention from private investors, and in 2015 private-equity firms Leonard Green & Partners, TPG and LNK Partners purchased all outstanding share of Life Time Fitness in a deal valued at more than $4 billion.
+The company’s success attracted attention from private investors, and in 2015 private-equity firms Leonard Green & Partners, TPG and LNK Partners purchased all outstanding shares of Life Time Fitness in a deal valued at more than $4 billion.
+Life Time Fitness is now expanding their brand into residential real estate, adding residences to some Life Time Fitness campuses.

 Akradi himself continues to challenge his abilities.
 He competes in and organizes “Leadville races” and “Leadman triathlons,” the latter comprising a 3.1-mile swim, 140-mile bike and 13.6-mile run.
 His belief in the importance of health and fitness led him to found the Life Time Foundation, which offers grants to schools to promote healthy meals for students.